djgrant/react-quest/README.md

 ### Server side resolution

-> WIP

-To render an app complete with data on the server, quests must first be resolved before rendering components (with their data requirements fulfilled).
-This means we need to reach beyond synchronous rendering solutions, like `ReactDOMServer.renderToString()`, and to a renderer that can render progressively.
+To server render an app that is complete with data, quests must first be resolved before their components are rendered.
+This means we need to reach beyond synchronous rendering solutions, like `ReactDOMServer.renderToString()`, and to a renderer that can render the tree progressively.
 Custom renderers are super hot right now and excellent renderers like rapscallion are [https://github.com/FormidableLabs/rapscallion/issues/51#issuecomment-287202896](shaping up to solve this problem).

 While the React community figures out progessive rendering you can try [redux-ready](https://github.com/djgrant/redux-ready), a simple solution that works well with simple trees that don't have nested quests, or [react-warmup](https://github.com/djgrant/react-warmup) which performs a cache warmup.